Ratiopharm Ulm: Climbing the ranks (2011–present)

 In the 2011–12 season Ulm reached the Basketball Bundesliga Finals, after finishing second in the regular season.
 In the Playoffs Ulm had beaten Phantoms Braunschweig and S.Oliver Baskets and had a Playoff record of 6–0 coming into the Finals.
 In the Finals Ulm, lost 0–3 to Brose Baskets.

 In the 2012–13 season Ulm entered a European competition for the first time, in the 2012–13 Eurocup, the team reached the quarterfinals.
 Ulm reached the BBL semi-finals and lost in the German Cup Final, 67–85 against Alba Berlin, as well that season.

 In the 2016–17 season, the club had a historically successful season as the team started the Basketball Bundesliga with 27 consecutive wins.
 The club ended in the first place of the regular season with 30 wins and just 2 losses, but could not achieve the title as it lost in the semi-finals of the playoffs by EWE Baskets Oldenburg.

 In June 2019, Jaka Lakovič signed a three-year contract as head coach of Ulm.
 His appointment meant the end of the Thorsten Leibenath era, who coached the club for eight seasons.
 Leibenath stepped down as head coach and started working as sporting director of the club.

+On 16 June 2023, Ulm won their first-ever national championship after winning the 2022–23 Basketball Bundesliga season.
+They defeated Telekom Baskets Bonn in the finals, 3–1, behind Finals MVP Yago dos Santos.
+As the seventh seed, they were the lowest seed ever to win the national championship in league history.